At least eleven dead

 "Gathered my students and we ran"

-"The government is in close contact with the police authority and is closely monitoring the development of events.
+"The government is in close contact with the police authorities and is closely monitoring the development of events.
 The operation is still ongoing and it is important that the public follow the information provided by the police.
 I also call for the police to be given the time they need to investigate what exactly happened and how these terrible crimes could have occurred," says Kristersson.

 This article has been automatically translated,